 There are three fellowship tracks available:

-- Adult Fellowship DHMC and Inpatient Psychiatry track: Includes a year-long part-time rotation at NHH
+- Adult Fellowship DHMC and Inpatient Psychiatry track

 - Pediatric Fellowship track

-All fellowship tracks provide the opportunity to work with a wide array of patient populations and considerable resources within which the fellow can advance his or her specific interests while gaining a broad spectrum of experience.
+All fellowship tracks provide the opportunity to work with a wide array of patient populations and considerable resources within which the fellow can advance their specific interests while gaining a broad spectrum of experience.
 Supervised direct service delivery responsibilities include interviewing, test administration, report writing, consultation with various departments and medical personnel, and provision of feedback to patients, families, and referral sources.

-Dartmouth Hitchcock Medical Center (DHMC) in Lebanon NH
+Dartmouth Hitchcock Medical Center (DHMC) in Lebanon, New Hampshire

 The Neuropsychology Service at DHMC serves as the primary training site for all fellows.
 Outpatients make up the bulk of referrals, though inpatients are occasionally seen.
-Referrals come from a wide variety of sources such as Neurology, Neurosurgery, Psychiatry, Pediatrics, Genetics, Transplant Program, Hematology/Oncology, and Internal Medicine, as well as other medical units at DHMC.
+Referrals come from a wide variety of sources such as Neurology (e.g., epilepsy, movement disorders, stroke, MCI, dementia), Neurosurgery (e.g., presurgical evaluations for epilepsy and movement disorders), Psychiatry (including geropsychiatry), Pediatrics, Genetics, Transplant Program, Hematology/Oncology, and Internal Medicine, as well as other medical units at DHMC.
 Referrals also come from sources in the regional communities including school systems, health care providers, and community mental health centers.

-NHH is the state's primary psychiatric inpatient facility, and is a teaching hospital staffed by Dartmouth Psychiatry faculty.
+NHH is the state's primary psychiatric inpatient facility, and is a teaching hospital staffed largely by Dartmouth Psychiatry faculty.
 As such, it represents a unique example of public sector-academic liaison.
 Neuropsychological consultation is provided for patients from admissions and longer-term units, including Adult Psychiatry and Geriatric units.
+While at NNH, fellows conduct brief and comprehensive neuropsychological evaluations and work extensively with an interdisciplinary team that includes psychiatry, social work, nursing, occupational therapy, forensic psychology, and general psychology, among others.

 Adult Fellowship